Locations:

 Valvuloplasty

-A valvuloplasty is a treatment to open a narrowed heart valve.
-With a valvuloplasty, your healthcare provider reaches your heart with a small, hollow tube (catheter) that is used to inflate a balloon instead of surgical incisions.
+A valvuloplasty is a treatment to open a narrow heart valve.
+Instead of making surgical cuts, a healthcare provider goes through your blood vessel to reach your heart.
 This minimally invasive approach can lead to a quicker recovery and less pain.
-It’s also called balloon valvuloplasty.
+It’s also called balloon valvuloplasty because a balloon widens the valve opening.

 Overview